PMHNP-BC - Psychiatric Mental Health Nurse Practitioner

 About

-The Psychiatric Mental Health Nurse Practitioner (PMHNP) certification is a specialized credential for nurse practitioners who focus on mental health care.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP-BC) certification is a specialized credential for nurse practitioners who focus on mental health care.
 This certification, offered by organizations such as the American Nurses Credentialing Center (ANCC), demonstrates expertise in diagnosing, managing, and treating patients with psychiatric disorders.
 PMHNPs provide a wide range of services, including psychotherapy and prescribing medications.

 Course Format